-Submit this request for permission to extend your degree program beyond the allotted three years for the Th.
-M. If approved, the extension will be limited to two additional years in one year increments with no further extensions.
+Submit this request for permission to extend your degree program beyond the allotted three years for the Th.M.
+If approved, the extension will be limited to two additional years in one-year increments with no further extensions.

+Date of Request Date Extension Will Begin

+Student Name

-Date of Request Date Extension Will Begin Student Name Reason for Requested Extension: (Be specific and detailed.)
-List degree requirements yet to be fulfilled: When do you plan to finish there requirements?
+Reason for Requested Extension: (Be specific and detailed)

+List degree requirements yet to be e fulfilled:

+When do you plan to finish these requirements?

 When do you plan to graduate?

-I understand that the absolute limit for completing Student's signature g my degree program is five years for the Th.M.
-Date As the supervising professor, I am in agreement wi assist him in the completion of his degree program th the student's extension request and will continue to .
-Professor's signature Date For office use: Extension granted?
-Yes No Fees V Vaived?
-Yes No Director of Th.M Studies Academic Dean
+I understand that the absolute lin Th.M. nit for completing my degree program is five years for the

+Student's signature Date

+As the supervising professor, I ar continue to assist him in the comp n in agreement with the student's extension request and will pletion of his degree program.

+Professor's signature Date

+For office use:

+Extension granted?
+Yes No Fees Waived?
+Yes No

+Director of Th.M.
+Studies (signed and dated)

+Academic Dean (orgined and dated)

+(signed and dated)